monsoonmaelstrom/book2/book2.md

 “Okay.
 Good.
 Are *you* okay?”

-“I want a bath,” I say, not answering the question.
+“I want a bath,” I repeat, not answering the question.

 “Yeah.
 Okay,” Liam says with a hint of resignation as he reaches out and takes my hands in his.